Skip to main content

 Credentials

-• You must have an AWS Access Key ID and AWS Secret Access Key provided by Eclypses to access the private container repository.
+• An AWS Access Key ID and AWS Secret Access Key provided by Eclypses to access the private container repository.

 aws configure --profile eclypses-customer-on-prem